ProvCheck Terms and Conditions

 (c) not attempt to undermine the security or integrity of the Underlying Systems;

-(d) not use, or misuse, the SaaS Service in any way which may impair the functionality of the Underlying Systems or impair the ability of any other user to use the SaaS Service;
+(d) not use, or misuse, the Service in any way which may impair the functionality of the Underlying Systems or impair the ability of any other user to use the Service;

 (e) not attempt to view, access or copy any material or data other than: